pantheon-systems/documentation/source/content/guides/wordpress-pantheon/04-wordpress-launch-check.md

 ### Cron

-Cron is disabled by default since the `platform-run` job in the WordPress Upstream runs once every hour.
+Cron is disabled by default because the `platform-run` job in the WordPress Upstream runs once every hour.
 You can enable Cron if you would like to use it.
-This check will return the following message if it finds that Cron is disabled.
+The launch check will return the following message if Cron is disabled.

 `Cron appears to be disabled, make sure DISABLE_WP_CRON is not defined in your wp-config.php.`